-Eikon and Bloomberg Terminal – A Failing Duopoly?May 15, 2019
+Eikon and Bloomberg Terminal – A Failing Duopoly?November 15, 2020

 On my 14th, 4.51 BST, moments before London markets were set to open, users of Refinitiv’s Eikon data terminal were confronted with a serious incident.
 Another blunder in an increasingly competitive market, which could spell trouble for the Eikon brand.